smartdevicelink/sdl_evolution/proposals/NNNN-hmi-ptu-support.md

 ## Impact on existing code

 Existing code should not be affected.
+Even the proposed status transition to `UPDATING` is as implemented.
 SDL Core should be able to support this feature.
 This proposal is to make this flow officially supported.
+The HMI documentation should be updated to reflect the new flow of this proposal.

 ## Alternatives considered